-- 1 Plug the power cord (1) of your external display or the projector into the AC outlet. - 2 Connect the external display or the projector to the monitor port (2) on the computer or the docking station with a display cable (3).
+- 1 Plug the power cord (1) of your external display or the projector into the AC outlet. - 2 Connect the external display or the projector to the monitor port (2) on the computer with a display cable (3).

 If necessary, connect the headphones jack on the projector and the headphones jack (4) Ω on the computer with a speaker cable (5).